String Quartet No. 4 (Hill): Structure

+I. Allegro

 The first movement opens with a slow introduction (this is the first of Hill's quartets to have one).
-After a brief pause its theme is repeated with pizzicato "answers" in the first violin.
+After a brief pause, its theme is repeated with pizzicato "answers" in the first violin.

 Following is a sonata form.
 The first subject, a resolute ascending and descending theme in C minor, is stated by the cello and repeated then by the viola.
-The second subject is a much more quiet idea in the parallel key of E-flat major played by the violins.
+The second subject is a much more quiet idea in the parallel key of E♭ major played by the violins.
 The exposition concludes with the main theme heard again in the cello part.
 It is linked to a rather modest development section in which this theme investigates different tonalities before coming to an abrupt stop.
 The introductory material is repeated in a more tense form and with some cello shrieks.
-At the end of this section the violin pizzicato's appear again leading straight to a shortened recapitulation of both subjects (the second in C major this time).
+At the end of this section, the violin pizzicato's appear again leading straight to a shortened recapitulation of both subjects (the second in C major this time).
 The concluding cello theme goes on into the coda combining the two themes.

+II.
+Adagio ma non troppo

 The slow movement is in a ternary ABA form.
-Its first theme, set by the viola, is in A-flat major, with two characteristic syncopations at the head.
-After several variations it comes to B-flat major providing a dominant for the E-flat major second theme notable for its triplets.
-It changes keys and, again through B-flat major, returns to the first theme in A-flat major appearing with a modified accompaniment.
+Its first theme, set by the viola, is in A♭ major, with two characteristic syncopations at the head.
+After several variations, it comes to B♭ major providing a dominant for the E♭ major second theme notable for its triplets.
+It changes keys and, again through B♭ major, returns to the first theme in A♭ major appearing with a modified accompaniment.

+III.
+Scherzo.
+Presto

-The first idea of the Scherzo is a dance-like tune in F major.
+The first idea of the scherzo is a dance-like tune in F major.
 It consists of an 8-bar statement, an 8-bar contrasting section (based on the previous) and an 8-bar concluding restatement, that is loosely entwined with the further section: after 8 additional bars serving as a transition (with a first violin passage) the theme is heard a tone higher, in G major.
 Another transitory section arrives and brings the "right" tonality, allowing the theme to be stated another time, in an altered way.
 All of this is repeated directly from the contrasting section.
-The trio is in B-flat major.
+The trio is in B♭ major.
 Its composition is as perspicuous as that of the outer sections.
 It is also in a ternary form with a repetition.
 Following the trio the first section is repeated without any additions of alternations.